7 unmistakable signs that you should go freelance

 Much like Hollywood actresses and rock stars, most professionals working as freelancers always knew they weren’t cut out for the average 9-5 job.
 The comparison is a bit exaggerated, but you get the point: Something about routine and daily repetition puts you off.
-Thus, if you cannot handle repetition, then you can go freelance.
+Thus, if you cannot handle repetition, then maybe think about going freelance.

 So, you nay ask yourself “Should I go freelance?”
 Is your motivation enough to help to work and make it as a freelancer, though?
-Well, you already know the answer to that.
+Well, we think deep inside, you already know the answer to that.

 Hence, if you are want to go freelance, read on to discover the 7 traits that say you are good to go freelance.